Massive Social Media Guide

 What does a good tweet look like?

-"While goats don’t have thumbs, they have advanced motor coordination and hooves that allow them to play DDR at a champion level—and beat every scientist in lab.
-LINK"
+"While goats don’t have thumbs, they have advanced motor coordination and hooves that allow them to play DDR at a champion level—and beat every scientist in lab."

 A not-so-good tweet lacks context, might be too formal or too informal, and doesn't give the reader a reason to click the link.